Working as a Licensed Practical Nurse (LPN)

 • Checking vital signs like blood pressure and pulse rates

-• Feeding patients who are unable to feed themselves
+• Feeding and assisting patients who are unable to do so themselves

 • Keeping detailed records of patients’ overall health